Here you learn ...

 4.2 Two years of work or three years of residence

-You must also note that the law does not count certain periods towards the residence and employment periods under Section 9 of the Employment Ordinance.
-In particular, previous residence periods cannot be counted if you left the country permanently and then re-entered the country (Section 9 Paragraph 2 No. 1 of the Employment Ordinance) or if you have previously been employed for a limited period of time.
-However, the time limit on employment is not to be understood as a time limit, but rather refers to the temporary employments under the Employment Ordinance (Sections 10 ff of the Employment Ordinance; see also Offer/Mävers/Offer Employment Ordinance Section 9, margin numbers 10-15).
-Study periods and periods under Section 6 of the Employment Ordinance (see Section 6 Paragraph 2 Sentence 1 of the Employment Ordinance), Section 24a of the Employment Ordinance (see Section 24a Paragraph 3 of the Employment Ordinance) and Section 26 Paragraph 2 of the Employment Ordinance (see Section 26 Paragraph 2 Sentence 5 of the Employment Ordinance) are also not counted.
+You must also note that the law does not count certain periods towards the periods of residence and employment under Section 9 of the Employment Ordinance.
+In particular, periods of previous residence cannot be counted if you left the country permanently and then re-entered the country (Section 9 Paragraph 2 No. 1 of the Employment Ordinance) or if you have previously been employed for a limited period of time.
+However, the time limit on employment is not to be understood as a time limit, but rather refers to the temporary employment of the Employment Ordinance (Sections 10 ff of the Employment Ordinance; see also Offer/Mävers/Offer of the Employment Ordinance Section 9, marginal nos.
+10-15).
+Study periods and periods in accordance with Section 6 of the Employment Ordinance (see Section 6 Paragraph 2 Sentence 1 of the Employment Ordinance), Section 24a of the Employment Ordinance (see Section 24a Paragraph 3 of the Employment Ordinance) and Section 26 Paragraph 2 of the Employment Ordinance (see Section 26 Paragraph 2 Sentence 5 of the Employment Ordinance) are also not counted.

-Finally, with regard to the length of stay, it should be noted that according to case law, fictitious effects should not count if there was clearly no entitlement to an extension of the residence permit that was deemed to continue to exist (OVG Berlin-Brandenburg decision of 5 January 2015 – OVG 3 S 82/14, BeckRS 2015, 40488).
+Finally, with regard to the length of stay, it should be noted that according to case law, fictitious effects should not count if it is evident that there was no entitlement to an extension of the residence permit that was deemed to continue to exist (OVG Berlin-Brandenburg decision of 5 January 2015 – OVG 3 S 82/14, BeckRS 2015, 40488).

 The final requirement for a residence permit based on an unlimited work permit in accordance with Section 9 of the Employment Ordinance is that you, as a foreigner, have already been admitted to the labor market once.
 According to the Federal Administrative Court, the term "residence permit" in Section 9 of the Employment Ordinance is to be interpreted narrowly.
 Section 9 of the Employment Ordinance does not refer to holders of residence permits that would entitle them to take up any kind of employment by law.
-Rather, the scope of application of the provision is only open if it is based on a residence permit "with a labor market authorization" (cf. BVerwG judgment of August 21, 2018 - 1 C 22.17 , NVwZ 2019, 417 paras.
-24 , 25 ; VG München decision of May 19, 2020 - M 25 S 20.1456 , BeckRS 2020, 11261 , para.
+Rather, the scope of application of the provision is only open if a residence permit "with a labor market authorization" is the basis (cf. BVerwG judgment of 21.8.2018 - 1 C 22.17 , NVwZ 2019, 417 paras.
+24 , 25 ; VG München decision of 19.5.2020 - M 25 S 20.1456 , BeckRS 2020, 11261 , para.
 29 ).
-This opinion of the Federal Administrative Court was recently confirmed again by the OVG Lüneburg (see OVG Lüneburg (13th Senate), decision of April 18, 2024 - 13 ME 31/24).
+This opinion of the Federal Administrative Court was recently confirmed again by the OVG Lüneburg (see OVG Lüneburg (13th Senate), decision of 18.04.2024 - 13 ME 31/24).
 However, the above opinion is not undisputed.
 Due to the clear wording (which does not provide for this restrictive interpretation), some argue that the term residence permit also includes residence permits that entitle the holder to work by law (see BeckOK AuslR/Breidenbach BeschV § 9 Rn.
 2-4.1).
-If in doubt, you should consult a lawyer specializing in immigration law.
+If in doubt, you should consult a lawyer specializing in migration law.

 In practice, foreigners and lawyers repeatedly encounter problems when dealing with Section 9 of the Employment Ordinance at the authorities.
 Most clerks are not familiar with Section 9 of the Employment Ordinance.
 Even if they are familiar with Section 9 of the Employment Ordinance, they do not know that it is possible to issue a residence permit in accordance with Section 19c Paragraph 1 of the Residence Act on the basis of Section 9 of the Employment Ordinance.
 In addition, immigration authorities are often reluctant to issue residence permits without the consent of the Federal Employment Agency.
 Even in cases where the clerks consider Section 9 of the Employment Ordinance to be relevant, they sometimes ask the Federal Employment Agency for consent.